vsbuffalo/vincebuffalo-website/_posts/2012-03-07-thoughts-on-julia.md

 fast environment to analyze large data sets using a wealth of methods and libraries, it may be a lot easier to make R faster than to develop a new fast language and hope/wait/beg the community to move over.

+**Update:** Julia core developer Jeff Bezanson sent me a very kind email on March 9th, 20012 about this post.
+In it, he said the "challenge R" statement was made by a community member and is in no way the mission of the Julia language.
+He had many kind words to say about the R langauge and its statistical functionality.